I’d like to report the occurrence of slime molds at the "Park" for Myxomycetes located in my woods. What is My Myxomycetes Park?

 Very roughly speaking, I think the Myxomycetes can be divided into two groups depending on where they form fruiting bodies.
 That is to say, one group forms fruiting bodies on the dead fallen leaves and the other on the dead damp logs.

-As for the latter group, even if fruiting bodies were formed on some dead logs this year, they will not always be formed on the same logs next year.
-This is because the heavily decayed logs would no longer be worth the foods for slime molds.
+As for the latter group, even if many fruiting bodies were formed on certain dead logs this year, numbers of fruiting bodies might decrease on the same logs next year or fruiting bodies would no longer occur the year after next.
+This is because as logs decay further, they would be useless for slime molds.

-Hemitrichia serpula known as the pretzel slime mold found at the nursery located in my orchard last year
+↓ This is Hemitrichia serpula known as the pretzel slime mold that I happened to find at the my "park" made in the orchard last year.

 Comments